Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 - [HindIII-mm10](http://data.genomegitar.org/HindIII_mm10_gc_map_valid.zip)
 - [MboI-mm10](http://data.genomegitar.org/MboI_mm10_gc_map_valid.zip)

-**ONLY if you need to generate a new fragment end bed file (because you are using another species or a different restriction enzyme) follow these instructions.**
+**Perform the following steps ONLY if you need to generate a new fragment end bed file (because you are using another species or a different restriction enzyme than those provided above).
+Otherwise, download the file of interest and go to the [normalization section](https://github.com/Zhong-Lab-UCSD/HiCtool/tree/master/tutorial#2-data-normalization-and-visualization).**

+***

-In order to align all the restriction sites for a certain cutting enzyme, a fastq file related to the enzyme cutting site has to be provided.
-For the quality score of the restriction enzyme sequence, we can simply add a default average score “I”:
+In order to align all the restriction sites for a certain cutting enzyme, a ``fastq`` file related to the enzyme cutting site has to be provided.
+For the quality score of the restriction enzyme sequence, we can simply add a default average score ``I``:
 ```unix
 echo -e "@HindIII\nAAGCTT\n+\nIIIIII" > HindIII.fastq
 echo -e "@MboI\nGATC\n+\nIIII" > MboI.fastq